zamerman/beginner-projects/README.md

 Allow the user to simply press ENTER to be asked about a new article.

 **What’s the Weather?**
-Background
-If you would like to know the basics of what an API is, check out this post by iamapizza. http://www.reddit.com/r/explainlikeimfive/comments/qowts/eli5_what_is_api/c3z9kok[1]
+ - If you would like to know the basics of what an API is, check out [this](http://www.reddit.com/r/explainlikeimfive/comments/qowts/eli5_what_is_api/c3z9kok) post by iamapizza.
 Goal
-Create a program that pulls data from OpenWeatherMap.org[2] that prints out information about the current weather, such as the high, the low, and the amount of rain for wherever you live.
-Depending on how skilled you are, you can actually do some neat stuff with this project.
+- Create a program that pulls data from OpenWeatherMap.org and prints out information about the current weather, such as the high, the low, and the amount of rain for wherever you live.
-Subgoals
+- Subgoals:
-Print out data for the next 5-7 days so you have a 5 day/week long forecast.
+  - Print out data for the next 5-7 days so you have a 5 day/week long forecast.
-Print the data to another file that you can open up and view at, instead of viewing the information in the command line.
+  - Print the data to another file that you can open up and view at, instead of viewing the information in the command line.
-If you know html, write a file that you can print information to so that your project is more interesting.
-Here is an example of the results from what I threw together.
-[3]
+  - If you know html, write a file that you can print information to so that your project is more interesting.
+Here is an example of the results from what I threw together.[3]
-Tips
+- Tips:
-APIs that are in Json are essentially lists and dictionaries.
+- APIs that are in Json are essentially lists and dictionaries.
 Remember that to reference something in a list, you must refer to it by what number element it is in the list, and to reference a key in a dictionary, you must refer to it by it's name.
-Don't like Celsius?
+- Don't like Celsius?
 Add &units=imperial to the end of the URL of the API to receive your data in Fahrenheit.